-It’s clear that antimicrobials, particularly antibiotics, are essential to both human and animal health and it’s up to everyone to play their part in using them responsibly to ensure they will they be effective for many years to come.
-Using antibiotics when they are not needed causes harm, wastes money and creates stronger bacteria that don’t respond to antibiotics.
+It is clear that antimicrobials, particularly antibiotics, are essential to both human and animal health and it is up to everyone to play their part in using them responsibly to ensure they will they be effective for many years to come.
+Using antibiotics when they are not needed causes harm, wastes money and creates stronger bacteria that do not respond to antibiotics.
 Antibiotics are useless against common illnesses such as colds, flu, earaches, tummy bugs and rashes.
 This is because these infections are caused by viruses and antibiotics don’t work on viruses.
 For practical advice on how to manage common illnesses such as colds and flus see undertheweather.ie

 Further Information on AMR

 - Primary and secondary students - Microbe Magic UCC and e-bug

 - Ireland’s National Action Plan on Antimicrobial Resistance 2017-2020 (iNAP)